 The Bank's culture has transformed significantly.
-We not only focus on superior service to customers, but also emphasise "Living the Mercantile Way", which has become an integral part of the way in which management and employees conduct themselves on a day-to-day basis.
+We not only focus on superior service to clients, but also emphasise Living the Mercantile Way, which has become an integral part of the way in which management and employees conduct themselves on a day-to-day basis when engaging with internal and external clients.
 The Mercantile Way entails the following behaviours, which align to the values: Committed, Curious and Connected: